gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ArrayExt.md

 ## ArrayExt.AddTo<T>(this T[], List<T>) Method

-(Cross-Game compatible) Return this with Items added to it
+Return this with Items added to it

 ```csharp
 public static T[] AddTo<T>(this T[] array, System.Collections.Generic.List<T> objectsToAdd)